dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/whats-new/net90.md

 And now, that same text as rendered in .NET 9:

 :::image type="content" source="./media/net90/ligature-9.png" alt-text="A screenshot of a simple WPF app that has a text block showing how glyphs are combined into ligatures with .NET 9.":::

+## BinaryFormatter no longer supported

+`BinaryFormatter` is considered unsafe because it's vulnerable to deserialization attacks, which can lead to denial of service (DoS), information disclosure, or remote code execution.
+It was implemented before deserialization vulnerabilities were well understood, and its design doesn't follow modern security best practices.

+Starting with .NET 9, its implementation has been removed to prevent these security risks.
+When `BinaryFormatter` is used, the `PlatformNotSupportedException` exception is thrown.

+WPF used `BinaryFormatter` in many scenarios, such as when serializing data for clipboard and drag-and-drop operations.
+Internally, WPF continues to use a safer subset of `BinaryFormatter` to handle specific use cases with a known set of types.

+For more information about `BinaryFormatter`, see [WPF migration guide for BinaryFormatter](/dotnet/standard/serialization/binaryformatter-migration-guide/wpf-applications).